ldehenni/FreeRTOS-Plus-suite/docs/index.md

 * We want to keep our findings portable and reusable for other platforms.
 * We want to *understand* what is required to port the libraries and not have the work done for us.

-We end up sticking with the use `STMCubeMX` for generating:
+We end up sticking with the use of `STMCubeMX` for generating:

 * Default peripheral configurations
 * Explicitly *no* (FreeRTOS) middleware